Understanding PMOS (PCOS) and Fertility

 When to Seek Specialized Fertility Care

-While many women with PCOS conceive with the approaches outlined above, some may benefit from additional fertility treatments.
+While many women with PMOS conceive with the approaches outlined above, some may benefit from additional fertility treatments.
 Consider consulting a reproductive endocrinologist if:

 • You aren’t ovulating regularly